Ferada/cl-tex/README.md

 Provide the filename and the defaults should be sensible (i.e. `pdflatex` with PDF output).
-Otherwise there are many things to configure; you may even supply additional parameters to the underlying `RUN-PROGRAM`, or similar facility.
+Otherwise there are many things to configure; you may even supply additional parameters to the underlying `RUN-PROGRAM`, or a similar facility to execute other programs.

     > (tex "filename")
     => "/home/username/"
        #<SB-IMPL::PROCESS :EXITED 0>
        (#P"filename.log" #P"filename.pdf" #P"filename.aux")

-Errors are raised if the corresponding parameter `:ERROR` is set.
+Errors are raised if the corresponding parameter `:TEX-ERROR` is set (`:ERROR` is already used by the underlying `RUN-PROGRAM`).
 Currently the condition `TEX-RUNTIME-ERROR` for problems concerning the process structure exists.
 The slots `PROCESS` contains the `SB-IMPL::PROCESS` structure and `WRITTEN-FILES` contains a `LIST` of written files, if those were collected via the `:COLLECT-WRITTEN-FILES` parameter (`T` by default).

     > (tex "no-such-filename")
     => TeX quit with non-zero exit status.